mdselimme/Node-Typescript-Express-Mongodb-Mongoose-Library-Management-Backend/README.md

 ### Demo Error Response

-- If you cannot give genre value you will find an error like this.
+- If you cannot give genre value any of these types (FICTION, NON_FICTION, SCIENCE, HISTORY, BIOGRAPHY, FANTASY). you will find an error like this.

 ```json
 {